Ostracod: Bioluminescence

 Some ostracods, such as Vargula hilgendorfii, have a light organ in which they produce luminescent chemicals.
 These ostracods are called "blue sand" or "blue tears" and glow blue in the dark.
 Their bioluminescent properties made them valuable to the Japanese during World War II, when the Japanese army collected large amounts from the ocean to use as a convenient light for reading maps and other papers at night.
 The light from these ostracods, called umihotaru in Japanese, was sufficient to read by but not bright enough to give away troops' position to enemies.
 Bioluminescence has evolved twice in ostracods; once in Cypridinidae, and once in Halocyprididae.
 In bioluminescent Halocyprididae a green light is produced within carapace glands, and in Cypridinidae a blue light is produced and extruded from the upper lip.
 Most species use the light as predation defense, but the male of at least 75 known species of the Cypridinidae, restricted to the Caribbean, use pulses of light to attract females.
 This bioluminescent courtship display has only evolved once in ostracods, in a cypridinid group named Luxorina that originated at least 151 million years ago.
 Ostracods with bioluminescent courtship show higher rates of speciation than those who simply use light as protection against predators.
 The glowing courtship lasts for about an hour and begins shortly after sunset on moonless nights, when the ostracods, normally found on seagrass and coral reefs, sense that the water is dark enough.
-By releasing small bioluminescent mucus pellets while swimming, males produce a display that females use not only to identify potential mates but also to pinpoint the male’s exact position in the flash sequence.
+By releasing small bioluminescent mucus pellets while swimming, males produce a display that females use not only to identify potential mates but also to pinpoint the male's exact position in the flash sequence.
 Some males do not produce flashes and attempt to intercept females that approach the glowing males.
 By moving vertically and diagonally, and producing flashes that vary in duration—from milliseconds to several seconds—as well as in brightness and sometimes tints, males produce distinct patterns in time and space.
 These patterns form strings of flashes ranging from less than 1 meter to 30 meters in length.
 In one species hundreds of thousands of males synchronize their light display, and when one male creates a pattern of light, the new pattern will spread out as the neighboring males repeat it.

 Classification

 Early work indicated that Ostracoda may not be monophyletic, and early molecular phylogeny was ambiguous on this front.
-Recent combined analyses of molecular and morphological data suggested monophyly in analyses with broadest taxon sampling, but this monophyly had no or very little support (Fig. 1 - bootstrap 0, 17 and 46, often values above 95 are considered sufficient for the taxon support).
+Recent combined analyses of molecular and morphological data suggested monophyly in analyses with broadest taxon sampling, but with no or very little support.
+The molecular analysis of Bernot et al. found Ostracoda to be nonmonophyletic, with Podocopa being Mystacocarida's sister group while Myodocopa is more closely related to Branchiura.

 Class Ostracoda is divided into following living clades: